Sport in London: Football

 London clubs are able to charge higher ticket prices than clubs in other parts of the country (particularly for corporate facilities), and this has swung English football's balance of power towards London.
-Before Chelsea's recent rise in fortunes the two highest profile London clubs were Arsenal and their long-standing North London rivals Tottenham, both of whom were considered to be members of English football's "big five" for most of the post-war period.
-The 2020–21 Premier League features six London clubs: Arsenal, Tottenham, Chelsea, Crystal Palace, Fulham and West Ham United.
+Before Chelsea's recent rise in fortunes, the two highest profile London clubs were Arsenal and their long-standing North London rivals Tottenham, both of whom were considered to be members of English football's "big five" for most of the post-war period.
+The 2025–26 Premier League features seven London clubs: Arsenal, Brentford, Chelsea, Crystal Palace, Fulham, Tottenham, and West Ham United.

-As of the 2020–21 season, there are eight London clubs in the fully professional Football League (the three divisions below the Premiership), namely AFC Wimbledon, Barnet, Brentford, Charlton Athletic, Dagenham & Redbridge, Leyton Orient, Millwall and Queens Park Rangers.
+As of the 2025–26 season, there are seven London clubs in the fully professional Football League (the three divisions below the Premier League), namely AFC Wimbledon, Barnet, Bromley, Charlton Athletic, Leyton Orient, Millwall, and Queens Park Rangers.
 There are also numerous London clubs playing outside the top four divisions of English football, one or two of which are fully professional and many of which are part-time professional.
 Hackney Marshes in east London, home to many amateur sides, is reportedly the single largest collection of football pitches in the world.

 Wembley Stadium

-Wembley Stadium, in north-west London, is the national football stadium (and also hosted Tottenham Hotspur's home games from 2017 to 2019), and is traditionally the home of the FA Cup Semi-finals and Final, League Cup Final and England's home internationals.
+Wembley Stadium, in north-west London, is the national football stadium (and also hosted Tottenham Hotspur's home games from 2017 to 2019), and is traditionally the home of the FA Cup semi-finals and final, League Cup final and England's home internationals.
 The old stadium was closed in 2000 to be demolished and completely rebuilt, and the new stadium opened in 2007.
 Cardiff's Millennium Stadium was the venue for FA Cup finals during the reconstruction, while England played at various venues around the country.
 Wembley was one of the venues for the 1966 FIFA World Cup and the 1996 European Football Championship, and hosted the final of both tournaments.
-It also was the venue for the European Cup final in 1968, 1978, 1992, 2011 and 2013.
+It was also the venue for the European Cup final in 1968, 1978, 1992, 2011 and 2013.
 Wembley will host the semi-finals and finals of the Euro 2020 after winning the right to host the semi-finals and finals when Germany withdrew their bid.
 As well as football matches, Wembley has hosted many other sporting events, including the rugby league Challenge Cup final.